nextcloud/integration_google/README.md

 We would be more than excited if you would like to collaborate with us.
 We will merge pull requests for new features and fixes.
 We also would love to welcome co-maintainers.

 If there is a strong business case for any development of this app, we will consider your wishes for our roadmap.
 Please [contact your account manager](https://nextcloud.com/enterprise/) to talk about the possibilities.

+## Limitations

+This app can not migrate google photos files due to limitations in the Google Photos API making it too complex for end users.